+Powder days are common here so your body will definitely benefit from the full on site Nordic Spa!
 What’s better than skiing all day and having the option of jumping in a warm pool, hot tub, or sauna, right at the base of the hill.

 Season Pass Holders will have all access to the amenities of the Nordic Spa while Day Pass options will not be an option this year.

-Mount Bohemia Lodging
+Mt.
+Bohemia Lodging

 Mt.
 Bohemia has a few unique accommodations that should be considered by all visitors.
 Some of these slope side accommodations include: